Boom. Bike computer review time. In this case, the

 In conclusion, for core GPS and ride recording functionality, the Rider 450 works and is at an excellent price point.
 The extra long battery life is a clear benefit versus the competition.
 Using the device can be quirky in places and the app is a bit buggy in places.
 Maybe that adds a bit of charm (or frustration, depending on your lifeview).

-Buy A New Bike Computer Now!
+Buy A New Bike Computer!
 (If You Want…)

 Alternative bike GPS devices:

-These are all affiliate links, so if you click and buy something, I may get a small commission but you pay the same price.
-Whizzo!
+These are all affiliate links, so if you click and buy something, I get a commission but you pay the same price.